J-C Angus Ranch

 We feel that as a registered breeder we have a responsibility to raise the most profitable cattle that we can for the commercial cattle industry.
 We believe that profitability starts with fertility.
 The next most important trait for us is calving ease.
 We have found that calves that die at birth do not have very good weaning weights!

 Once that live calf is on the ground we want it to grow rapidly and efficiently.
 We have been performance testing bulls at the NMSU Tucumcari bull test for over 30 years.
 It was often a humbling experience as we competed against other breeders.
 We have focused on rapid growth genetics (High Yearling EPD) without sacrificing calving ease (Low BW EPD) since 1980.
-In 1985 our pen of bulls at Tucumcari averaged 3.25 lbs per day of gain and it took 828# of feed per 100 lbs of gain.
-Our pen in 2003 averaged 4.91 lbs per day and converted 555# of feed per 100 lbs of gain!
+In 1985 our pen of bulls at Tucumcari averaged 3.25 lbs. per day of gain and it took 828 lbs. of feed per 100 lbs. of gain.
+Our pen in 2003 averaged 4.91 lbs. per day and converted 555 lbs. of feed per 100 lbs. of gain!
 Now that's progress!
 Performance testing bulls every year will make you a believer in EPDs!

-After testing bulls and observing the Tucumcari bull test for 30+ years, we have noticed that the fastest growing calves are almost always the most feed efficient.
-In 2012 the slowest gaining Angus pen converted at 7.66 lbs of feed per lb of gain on a high roughage diet, while the highest gaining pen - from J-C angus - converted at 5.28 lbs - OVER 30% LESS FEED!!
+After testing bulls and observing the Tucumcari Bull Test for 30+ years, we have noticed that the fastest growing calves are almost always the most feed efficient.
+In 2012 the slowest gaining Angus pen converted at 7.66 lbs. of feed per lb. of gain on a high roughage diet, while the highest gaining pen, from J-C Angus, converted at 5.28 lbs. -- OVER 30% LESS FEED!!
 There is a very high correlation between rapid growth and efficiency of feed conversion and studies show a 70% correlation between feedlot efficiency and cow efficiency on pasture.
 We tested bulls at the Oklahoma Panhandle State University Test in Goodwell the last two years and were blessed to have the high gaining bull on test in 2013 out of our natural herd sire, J-C SS Objective 0852.
-He also sired 2 of the 3 bulls tested there in 2014 and they were the high gaining and most feed efficient pen.
+He also sired two of the three bulls tested there in 2014 and they were the high gaining and most feed efficient pen.

 Would saving 30% on feed and/or pasture usage be of benefit to you?